 “We had a conversation about this yesterday with one of the folks who's learning this trade.
-She said, "Well I was with a family and they were showing me pictures of their kids, but then I got a page to a trauma.
-What am I supposed to do?"
+She said, ‘Well I was with a family and they were showing me pictures of their kids, but then I got a page to a trauma.
+What am I supposed to do?’
 We talked about what is your priority here?
 If you're the only one in the building and it's a weekend and you're covering the whole house, and something profoundly sacred is happening in this space in this moment of time, and you're getting paged to something else you're going to place value on those two things.
 You're going to prioritize them.
 If you stay with the person who's unburdening their soul and needs you in that moment then you know you're going to miss something else.
 Doesn't that add more value to the conversation that you're choosing to stay.
 We talked what is priority in hospital ministry.
 The hospital might want you to do certain things, but what is the sacred that is happening and where should you be, where ought you be?
 [Todd, lines 235-249]

-Todd’s response again deals with unknown set of priorities that chaplains are forced to make.
-Each event, in his mind, is worth attention but they must be ranked in order to address things properly.
-Again, this is where teamwork can be helpful, but it does not mean that colleagues will always be available to cover each other.
+Todd’s response again deals with unknown set of responsibilities chaplains must prioritize.
+Even though each event, in his mind, is attention worthy, they must rank priorities to address them properly.

+Determining priorities occurs in every segment of the hospital environment.
+Those priorities often shift between patients/families and staff in a crisis.
 Frank describes the idea of managing different roles by explaining how the ER department works along with his responsibilities during times of intense situations.

 “Oftentimes, if we're working with, say a traumatic situation in the ER, a major accident or if there's an instance that's been on the news, perhaps an instance of child abuse or domestic violence or shooting or something like that, that gets a lot of publicity and press ...
 Our primary focus at the moment is usually patients and families but at the same time that you're doing that you also have your finger on the pulse of the staff, as it were.
 You try as best you can to provide extra support.
 Oftentimes the support that we would give the staff would be as an after-action report.
 We often do critical instance stress management or stress debriefing things with our staffs if there's a particularly stressful incident.
 There was one not long ago, a young person came in as a suicide and folks who worked with that.
 I don't know that it's quite as much as switching hats, it's just all part of one process.
 You normally would ...
 You keep your finger on the pulse of the staff while it's going on, but most of the time you have time to help staff process after the immediate crisis, as it were.
 That's fairly common for us.
 It's not that it would be something that would really stand out.
 That may happen several times a month for us.”
 [Frank, Lines 128-141]